The Future of Education in Powys

 I have organised meetings with parents from schools which have been considered for closure and I have spoken with many residents via my advice surgeries.
 I was pleased to have played a part in ensuring that residents’ and parents’ concerns were listened to during the consultation on the future of Churchstoke school.
 The council did not proceed to close this school.
 This does demonstrate that proposals can change and that it is important to take part in consultations and attend local meetings.

 The ultimate decisions on school re-organisation proposals are predominantly for Powys County Council and Powys County Councillors to take.
-I will continue to actively encourage people to engage with consultations and I will respond to the Local Authority myself based on my views, and views which have been presented to me, but I have, and will continue to raise specific issues on proposals as concerns come forward.
+I will continue to actively encourage people to engage with consultations and I will respond to the Local Authority myself based on my views, and views which have been presented to me, but I have and will continue to raise specific issues on proposals as concerns come forward.

 School Admissions and Home to School Transport